mathieudelehaye/AthleteDietTracker/README.md

 # Diet_track_PHP
-An application in PHP with Symfony and Bootstrap 4 to track diet calories.
+An application to track diet calories written in PHP with Symfony and Bootstrap 4.

 Screenshot: